F1 Penalty points: Drivers and their penalty points after the 2023 Dutch GP

 Penalty Points: 2

-Lewis Hamilton got the much-discussed and maybe somewhat harsh penalty for his collision with Sergio Perez in Spa.
+Lewis Hamilton got the penalty for his collision with Sergio Perez in Spa.
+This is his only transgression in the last 12 months.

 2) George Russell